openshift/origin-aggregated-logging/fluentd/vendored_gem_src/http_parser.rb/README.md

 A simple callback-based HTTP request/response parser for writing http servers, clients and proxies.

-This gem is built on top of [joyent/http-parser](http://github.com/joyent/http-parser) and its java port [http-parser/http-parser.java](http://github.com/http-parser/http-parser.java).
+This gem is built on top of [joyent/http-parser](https://github.com/joyent/http-parser) and its java port [http-parser/http-parser.java](https://github.com/http-parser/http-parser.java).

 ## Supported Platforms

 This gem aims to work on all major Ruby platforms, including:

-- MRI 1.8 and 1.9
+- MRI 1.8, 1.9 and 2.0; should work on MRI 2.4+
 - Rubinius
 - JRuby
 - win32